Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tareaperimeter_7_g0.md

 </div>
 <div class='question question'>

-The diagram below represents a rectangular grass lawn surrounded by a gravel path on the outside.
-The width of the path is $0.5\,m$.Gravel costs $$\pounds 5.70\, per\, m2$.

-What is the cost of gravel required to cover the path?
+In the picture below is the net of a cube.
+What would be the total surface area of the outside of the cube when the net is made into the cube?

 ![missing image](/papers/missing_image.svg)